 4. Inefficient denial management

 Denial management is one of the most important steps in the proper management of the revenue cycle.
 Effective denial management could greatly help in increasing the revenue of your practice.
-It happens quite often that the practice pays less than necessary attention to its denial management without realizing that it could actually impact their revenue.
-It is no secret that claim denials can lead to the leakage of revenue, impacting the entire functioning of the practice.
+It happens quite often that the practice pays less than necessary attention to its denial management without realizing that it could actually impact its revenue.
+It is no secret that claims denials can lead to revenue leakage, impacting the entire functioning of the practice’s revenue cycle management.
 Therefore, reworking and resubmitting denied claims on time should be of top priority in a practice.

 5. Bad patient eligibility and benefits verification